The best places to live in Sao Paulo

 Brooklin Novo

-Brooklin Novo is popular with younger expats looking to have a more authentic Brazilian experience, rather than living in one of the more isolated and exclusive expat neighbourhoods.
+Brooklin Novo is favoured by younger expats looking to have a more authentic Brazilian experience rather than living in one of the more isolated and exclusive expat neighbourhoods.

 Most of the area is residential.
 Retail facilities mainly consist of small, local shops rather than big chain stores.
-There are a number of parks and green spaces, which make it an attractive area for expats with pets.
+There are several parks and green spaces, which makes it an attractive area for expats with pets.

 Santa Cecília